afoley587/go-rest-api-with-gin/README.md

-# Lightning Fast REST API With Go in Under 50 Lins
+# Lightning Fast REST API With Go in Under 50 Lines Of Code

 I've been using python for APIs for a while.
 I've bounced between Django, FastAPI, Flask, and a slew of others as well,